uphold/github-changelog-generator/README.md

 # github-changelog-generator
-Generate changelog files from the project's Github PRs
+Generate changelog files from the project's GitHub PRs

 ## Usage
-Generate a new [Github Personal Access Token](https://github.com/settings/tokens) and save it to your `.zshrc.local`, `.bashrc.local` or similar:
+Generate a new [GitHub Personal Access Token](https://github.com/settings/tokens) and save it to your `.zshrc.local`, `.bashrc.local` or similar:

 ```sh
 export GITHUB_TOKEN=<your_github_personal_access_token>